ABOUT US

 Competition Experience

-I have been competing across the country since starting agility.
-I have competed at multiple National & International competitions and attended the World Agility Championships in 2018 & 2019 as Team Coach.
+I have been competing across North America since starting agility.
+I have competed at multiple National & International competitions and attended the World Agility Championships in 2018 & 2019 as Team Coach and a member of Team Canada at the FCI Agility World Championships, Czech Republic in 2023.

 Coaching Experience